ErpNetDocs/winclient/introduction/workspace/file-page.md

 ![Open URL](pictures/open-url.png)

-You can receive or send the address through an e-mail, real-time communicators, etc. If you want to open a Form using its URL, paste the address in the field on the right side of the screen and then click on the arrow (or press Enter). <br>
+You can receive or send the address through an e-mail, real-time communicators, etc. If you want to open a form using its URL, paste the address in the field on the right side of the screen and then click on the arrow (or press Enter). <br>
 You can check the URL address in the <b>Properties</b> button.

 ## Close and save all